Ethnic minorities in Bangladesh: Santals

-Although the Santals used to lead a prosperous and peaceful life in the past, their economic and social conditions are now very backward.
 Agriculture is their main source of livelihood.
 Principal food items of Santals are rice, fish and vegetables.
 They also eat crabs, pork, chicken, beef and the meat of squirrels.
 Jute spinach (nalita) is one of their favourite food items.
 Eggs of ducks, chickens, birds and turtles are delicacies in their menu.
 Liquor distilled from putrefied rice called hadia or (pachai) is their favourite drink.
 Santal women are skilled in making different kinds of cakes.

 Most of the Santals are animists.
 The main weapon used for hunting and self-protection is the bow and arrow made of locally available materials.
 They are fond of flowers and music.
 Hunting and collecting food from the forest were their primitive economic activity.

 Santals are divided into twelve clans and all these clans are fond of festivities.
 They are very proficient in music and dance.
 Like Bengalis, they also have 'thirteen festivals in twelve months' and many other festive occasions around the year.
 Their year starts with the month of Falgun (roughly, 15 February – 15 March).
 Almost each month or season has a festival celebrated with dances, songs and music.
 In the spring, Santals celebrate holi when they drench each other with colours.
 To express gratitude to the god of crops is also a part of this festival.
 It turns into a carnival with dances, songs, music and food and drinks.
 Probably its greatest attraction is the choral dance of Santal girls.
 Another important ceremony of Santals is called Baha or the festival of blossoms.
 The purpose of this festival at the beginning of spring is to welcome and offer greetings to the freshly blossoming flowers.
 It is also characterised by dancing, singing and music.
 The Santals cremate their dead bodies.
 But nowadays, many of them bury the dead.
 When an inhabitant of a village dies, the village headman's duty is to present himself at the place of the departed and arrange for the last rites with due respect.